CABOMETYX Hispanic female patient portrayal

 Tips to help you remember to take CABOMETYX

-It is important to take your medication as directed by your doctor.
+It is important to take your medicine as directed by your doctor.
 Here are some tips you may find helpful.

 CABOMETYX Calendar icon

-Keep a calendar in an easy-to-see place and mark it each time you take your medication
+Keep a calendar in an easy-to-see place and mark it each time you take your medicine

 CABOMETYX Pillbox icon